cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/IAM.md

 - AWS supports `permissions boundaries` for IAM entities (users or roles)

-- using a managed policy to set the maximum permissions that an <font color=blue> identity-based policy can grant to an IAM entity </font>
+- using a managed policy to set the maximum permissions that an <font color=LightSlateBlue> identity-based policy can grant to an IAM entity </font>
 - An entity's permissions boundary allows it to <font color=red> perform only the actions that are allowed by both its identity-based policies and Permissions boundaries </font>

-- can use an <font color=blue> AWS managed policy </font> or a <font color=blue> customer managed policy </font> to set the boundary for an IAM entity (user or role).
+- can use an <font color=LightSlateBlue> AWS managed policy </font> or a <font color=LightSlateBlue> customer managed policy </font> to set the boundary for an IAM entity (user or role).

 - That policy limits the maximum permissions for the user or role.